 To increase customer satisfaction and retention, the foremost thing you need to do is build relationships with your customers.

-Now that you know how you should retain your customers, let’s move on to the milestone, product-market fit.
+Now that you know how you should retain your customers, let’s move on to the next milestone of the B2B SaaS customer journey, product-market fit.

 8. Product Market Fit, a cornerstone of marketing

 The one question that many business owners or product managers ask themselves is, “Is this a great product?”